 Anti-gas Phazyme Simethicone

 Menstrual Periods Your first menstrual period may be heavier, lighter, or the same.
 It may also come sooner than usual.
 If abnormal menstrual bleeding is one of the primary reasons you had the UFE, do not be discouraged.
-It is quite common that it may take 2 or even 3 periods before improvement in the bleeding is noted.
+Sometimes it can take 2 or even 3 periods before you see what your periods will be like going forward.
 Almost every patient will have improvement by the third month after the procedure.

 The first and possibly second menstrual periods may be more uncomfortable than typical.
 Some patients have increased cramps during these periods.
 These symptoms resolve as the fibroids shrink.
 The fibroids take six weeks to three months to significantly shrink, so rapid results should not be expected.